Legislation and Issues

 Creditable Earnings Cap for Active Tier I Members

-The creditable earnings cap for Tier I members is equal to the creditable earnings cap for Tier II members at the time the law takes effect, which is June 1.
+The creditable earnings cap for active Tier I members equals the creditable earnings cap for Tier II members at the time the law takes effect.
 In fiscal year 2014, the Tier II cap on creditable earnings that can be used to determine the Final Average Salary is $110,631.

-- For any member not under contract but with a current salary that exceeds the cap, that member’s salary cap would be set at their salary on the bill’s effective date, which right now is June 1.
-Members with a “grandfathered” salary would each have their own cap.
+- For any member not under contract but with a current salary that exceeds the cap, that member’s salary cap is set at their salary on the bill’s effective date.
+Members with a “grandfathered” salary each have their own cap.

 Increased Retirement Age for Tier I Active Members

-The law will gradually increase, over the next 30 years, the retirement age for all teachers by five years.
-The current minimum age of 55 years with 20 years of service, for instance, would over time increase to 60 years with 20 years of service.
+The law gradually increases, over the next 30 years, the retirement age for all teachers by five years.
+The current minimum age of 55 years with 20 years of service, for instance, increases over time to 60 years with 20 years of service.

-The retirement age for members younger than 46 is set on a sliding scale based on your age at the time the law takes effect, which is June 1, 2014.
+The retirement age for members younger than 46 is set on a sliding scale based on your age at the time the law takes effect.
 Under this formula, the law essentially adds four months to the old minimum retirement age of 55 for every year that a member is under age 46 at the time the bill takes effect; until a total of five years has been added to the minimum retirement age.